 In light of recent national interest in sexual violence and its prevention, it is imperative that we all recognize that it is on us to take a stand against sexual violence.
-Take the opportunity to learn about bystander intervention through a new program offered through the Women’s Resources Center called ICARE.
+Take the opportunity to learn about bystander intervention through ICARE.

 ICARE is a 90-minute bystander intervention workshop offered to established groups and organizations on campus.
 In this highly interactive workshop, students dialogue with peers in their organization about consent and sexually disrespectful behavior, understand what helps people intervene in sexually disrespectful situations, set a group norm in which sexually disrespectful behavior is recognized as a problem and active bystander behavior is promoted, and learn a variety of intervention skills.
 The workshop is also highly customizable and is built specifically for group members to examine their values and how they can work together to end sexual violence.

-If your group or organization would like to request an ICARE workshop, fill out the following form: http://goo.gl/forms/jPnegDeoGG.
+If your group or organization would like to request an ICARE workshop, fill out the following form.
 The ICARE coordinator will be in contact to set up a workshop.
 Questions?
-Contact email@example.com
+Contact firstname.lastname@example.org

 Programs on Request